pletfix/docs/en/plugins.md

 If you want to write your own plugin, follow the instructions on <https://github.com/pletfix/hello> to create a workbench with a fresh plugin skeleton.
 After this you are ready to add services, assets, commands or what ever you like.

+> If you preferred it, you could use "pletfix-" as prefix and "-plugin" as suffix for the plugin name.
+This parts are
+> ignored while the registration procedure.

 <div class="method-list" markdown="1">

 [Assets](#writing-assets)